 Heart of Stone

 On December 8, 1950, DEFA, East Germany’s state-run movie studio, released its first color film.
 The film was shot in Agfacolor, which was developed for the Nazis to compete with Technicolor.
-After the war, there was enough color film stock at the AGFA plant in Wolfen to make a few movies, but the Soviets claimed … Continue reading Heart of Stone
+After the War, there was enough color film stock at the AGFA plant in Wolfen to make a few movies, but the Soviets claimed …

 The Devil’s Three Golden Hairs

-Märchenfilme, or fairy tale films, were an important staple of the DEFA library.
-They were usually less susceptible to political interpretation, which made them palatable to western audiences as well as the people of East Germany, which, in turn, meant money from the west.
-The Märchenfilme allowed the GDR to take advantage of the free … Continue reading The Devil’s Three Golden Hairs
+Märchenfilme, or fairytale films, were an important staple of the DEFA library.
+They were usually less susceptible to political interpretation, which made them palatable to Western audiences as well as the people of East Germany, which, in turn, meant money from the West.
+The Märchenfilme allowed the GDR to take advantage of the free market …

 Motoring Tales

-Motoring Tales is the title translation used for this film by both the DEFA library at UMass Amherst and Progress Film-Verleih in Germany.
+Motoring Tales is the title translation used for this film by both the DEFA Library at UMass Amherst and Progress Film-Verleih in Germany.
 The actual title, Automärchen, works better in German.
 They could have just as easily called it Car Fables, or Auto Stories.
-If I were a lazy film critic/studio marketing wonk, I would … Continue reading Motoring Tales
+If I were a lazy film critic/studio marketing wonk, I would …

 The Golden Goose

-Most East German films received little if any distribution in the west.
+Most East German films received little if any distribution in the West.
 If you lived in Poland or Russia, you might see some of them pop up in theaters (particularly the Indianerfilme), but only a handful made it to the movie houses in New York and London.
-There were a few exceptions and the most … Continue reading The Golden Goose
+There were a few exceptions, and most of …

 The Singing, Ringing Tree

 Many Britons of a certain age share a collective memory so firmly etched in their psyches that the very mention of it brings back childhood nightmares.
-In 1964, BBC television serialized a film about a haughty princess, a prince that turns into a bear, a giant goldfish, and a really, really evil dwarf.
-So powerful … Continue reading The Singing, Ringing Tree
+In 1964, BBC television serialized a film about a haughty princess, a prince who is turned into a bear, a giant goldfish, and a really, really evil dwarf.
+So …

 The Story of Little Mook

-It would be wrong to assume that every film that came out of the east had a didactic purpose or a communist message, just as it would be wrong to assume that every Hollywood film is intended to promote the joys of capitalism.
-The primary goal of some movies is to entertain, and that was … Continue reading The Story of Little Mook
+It would be wrong to assume that every film that came out of the East had a didactic purpose or a communist message, just as it would be wrong to assume that every Hollywood film is intended to promote the joys of capitalism.
+The primary goal of some movies is to entertain, and that was …